 - Size and complexity of the project.
 Simple apps on tight deadlines, especially MVPs, require a different approach than huge products with myriads of functions.
 However, if you think you may need to upscale in the future, choose a flexible stack that allows you to grow.

 - The type of product.
 Data-intensive apps, booking systems, social networking apps, streaming apps, CMS, IoT, FinTech apps, marketplaces, and simple MVPs will likely require different stacks.

 - The cost.
 Remember that some tools are open-source and free for commercial use, which is only one point on the long list of the advantages that open-source gives both developers and stakeholders.
 Others are licensed and paid.
-What's more, developers’ rates vary depending on technologies they’re proficient in.
+What's more, developers’ rates vary depending on the technologies they’re proficient in.
 The stacks that are considered as a niche can be costly.
 In addition, keep in mind that the release is not the end of work on the app – you need to maintain, update, and possibly upscale it.

 Now let’s move on to the most popular and widely used backend technologies.

-We’ll guide you through the programming languages, frameworks, libraries, and other tools that are necessary to build a fully-functional, robust application.
+We’ll guide you through the programming languages, frameworks, libraries, and other tools that are necessary to build a fully functional, robust application.

 We’ve focused on the backend because the choice is wider and more difficult to make.

 There are countless programming languages out there, however, Ruby, Python, and PHP are the most widely used backend programming languages.

 Although rumors about Ruby’s declining popularity are strong, it’s still a widely-used backend programming language.
 Ruby was created in the mid-1990s in Japan by Yukihiro Matsumoto, who wanted, “an elegant and powerful language” that will make developers happy by giving them a tool that is user-friendly, relatively easy to learn, and focused on productivity.